tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > Rightly seen, there remains *a single path of evolution* that, regardless of time, *is identical for life and for art.*
 (p.
 249)

+> By using subject matter or even particular form alone, figurative art always shows a descriptive,
+> literary side that veils the purely plastic expression of line, color, and relationships.
+(p.
+251)

 > However, even in the new aesthetic, the word "equilibrium" has caused many misunderstandings and repeated errors.
 > The only way to correct them will be by attentive study of the plastic expression of the new art.
 > It will be seen that the equilibrium in the new art is not a static state without action, as is generally thought but,